dairin0d/discrete-mirage/docs/notes.md

 Changes introduced in this version:
 * Switched from compiler's default (u)int to (u)int_fast32_t when no specific int size is defined
+* Added some diagnostic stats (basically, how many nodes of various types were processed)